BlidDev/Niv/wiki/root_scopes.md

 #MAIN

-// Each roots scope is defined by a `#` followed by a name
+// Each root scope is defined by a `#` followed by a name
 // and a `|` character that marks the start of the arugument list
 #hello_there |
     print "Hi! :D\n"
 #hello_there
-// ^^^ A curresponding lables is required in order to mark the end of the root scope
+// ^^^ A corresponding lable is required in order to mark the end of the root scope

 #add | num1 num2
     // By default, a root scope returns `VOID`
-    // but it can be specifide otherwise using `return` return (cal $num1 + $num2)
+    // but it can be specified otherwise using `return` return (cal $num1 + $num2)
 #add
 ```